Dáil Éireann - Volume 400 - 27 June, 1990

 41. Mr. Cotter asked the Minister for Industry and Commerce his views on whether Ireland has a poor competitive position in the international marketplace; if the Government has any plans to improve that position; and if he will make a statement on the matter.

 Minister for Industry and Commerce (Mr. O'Malley) Desmond J. O'Malley

 Dáil Éireann 400 Written Answers.
-Grant Aid for Industry.
+Ireland's Position in International Marketplace.